passsy/kt.dart/README.md

-# kt_stdlib: Kotlin Standard Library ported to Dart
+# kotlin.dart

 [![Pub](https://img.shields.io/pub/v/kt_stdlib.svg)](https://pub.dartlang.org/packages/kt_stdlib)

-This project brings Kotlins beautiful [Kotlin Standard library](https://kotlinlang.org/api/latest/jvm/stdlib/index.html) to Dart/Flutter projects.
-It's a great addition to [`dart:core`](https://api.dartlang.org/stable/dart-core/dart-core-library.html) and includes collections (`KtList`, `KtMap`, `KtSet`) as well as and other packages which are useful in every Dart/Flutter app.
+This project is a port of Kotlins [Kotlin Standard library](https://kotlinlang.org/api/latest/jvm/stdlib/index.html) for Dart/Flutter projects.
+It's a useful addition to [`dart:core`](https://api.dartlang.org/stable/dart-core/dart-core-library.html) and includes collections (`KtList`, `KtMap`, `KtSet`) as well as and other packages which can improve every Dart/Flutter app.

 ## Motivation

-Dart's [`dart:core`](https://api.dartlang.org/stable/dart-core/dart-core-library.html) package is great but sometimes not as straight-forward as Kotlins `kotlin-stdlib`.
+Dart's [`dart:core`](https://api.dartlang.org/stable/dart-core/dart-core-library.html) package provides basic building blocks.
+But sometimes they are too low leven and not as straight-forward as Kotlins [`kotlin-stdlib`](https://kotlinlang.org/api/latest/jvm/stdlib/index.html).

 Here are a few examples what this project offers: _(click to expand)_